BCIT-203/COMM-2216-User-Documentation-Assignment/docs/4-filter.md

 Replace `Old Name` with the current author name and `New Name` with the new name.
 This will update both the author and committer information for all commits.

-**Warning:**
+!!! warning

-- This action rewrites history and should be done with caution, especially if the repository is shared with others.
+    This action rewrites history and should be done with caution, especially if the repository is shared with others.

 ---